Server Redundancy: Types, Benefits & Design

 Server redundancy refers to a measure of setting up backup servers to support a primary server.
 For example, a site hosted on a single network server without any backups is not redundant.

 A redundant or backup server is essentially a mirror image of your primary server.
-This means it has the same storage, applications and compute capacity under the very same configurations.
+This means it has the same storage, and application computing capacity under the very same configurations.
 If your primary server goes down for any reason, your redundant server can act as the main operating system.

 Types of Redundant Servers